Offering You Delicious Menu Reminiscent of Mexico

 There are other countless tales and myths surrounding the invention or origin of this cocktail.

-Since there is not one story where everyone can agree on regarding the history of margarita, it would be difficult to arrive at a conclusion to where it should be solely attributed to.
+Since there is not one story that everyone can agree on regarding the history of margarita, it would be difficult to arrive at a conclusion to where it should be solely attributed to.

 Perhaps all these stories connect at a certain crossroads for that sweet, tangy, and delicious taste of rich history.